makrai/notes/jurafsky20-slp3-ch14-dep-parse.md

 ## Bibliographical and Historical Notes

 * dependency-based approach to grammar is much older than phrase~ or constituent
 * ancient Greek and Indian linguistic traditions.
 Contemporary
 * theories draw heavily on the work of Tesnière (1959).
 The most influential
 * frameworks include
   Meaning-Text Theory (MTT; Mel’c̆uk, 1988),
   Word Grammar (Hudson, 1984),
   Functional Generative Description (FDG; Sgall+ 1986).
 These frameworks
-* differ along a number of dimensions including the degree and manner in which they deal with morphological, syntactic, semantic and pragmatic factors, their use of multiple layers of representation, and the set of relations used to categorize dependency relations.
+* differ along a number of dimensions including the degree and manner in which they deal with morphological, syntactic, semantic and pragmatic factors, their use of multiple layers of representation, and the set of relations used to categorize dependency relations
 * Automatic parsing using dependency grammars was first introduced into compu-
-  * early work on machine translation at the RAND Corporation led by David Hays.
+  * early work on machine translation at the RAND Corporation led by David Hays
-  * closely paralleled work on constituent parsing and made explicit use of grammars to guide the parsing process.
+  * closely paralleled work on constituent parsing and made explicit use of grammars to guide the parsing process
-* intermittent [időszakos] over the following decades.
+* intermittent [időszakos] over the following decades
   * Notable implementations for English include
     Link Grammar (Sleator and Temperley, 1993),
-    Constraint Grammar (Karlsson+ 1995), and MINIPAR (Lin, 2003).
+    Constraint Grammar (Karlsson+ 1995), and MINIPAR (Lin, 2003)
-* major resurgence in the late 1990’s with the appearance of large dependency-based treebanks and the associated advent of data driven approaches described in this chapter.
+* major resurgence in the late 1990’s with the appearance of large dependency-based treebanks and the associated advent of data driven approaches described in this chapter
-  * Eisner (1996) developed an efficient dynamic programming approach based on bilexical grammars derived from the Penn Treebank.
+  * Eisner (1996) developed an efficient dynamic programming approach based on bilexical grammars derived from the Penn Treebank
-  * Covington (2001): deterministic word by word approach underlying current transition-based approaches.
+  * Covington (2001): deterministic word by word approach underlying current transition-based approaches
-  * Yamada and Matsumoto (2003) and Kudo and Matsumoto (2002) introduced both the shift-reduce paradigm and the use of supervised machine learning in the form of support vector machines to dependency parsing.
+  * Yamada and Matsumoto (2003) and Kudo and Matsumoto (2002) introduced both the shift-reduce paradigm and the use of supervised machine learning in the form of support vector machines to dependency parsing
 * Nivre (2003) defined the modern, deterministic, transition-based approach to
-  * with his colleagues formalized and analyzed the performance of numerous transition systems, training methods, and methods for dealing with non-projective language Nivre and Scholz 2004, Nivre 2006, Nivre and Nilsson 2005, Nivre+ 2007, Nivre 2007.
+  * with his colleagues formalized and analyzed the performance of numerous transition systems, training methods, and methods for dealing with non-projective language Nivre and Scholz 2004, Nivre 2006, Nivre and Nilsson 2005, Nivre+ 2007, Nivre 2007
 * The graph-based maximum spanning tree approach McDonald+ 2005, McDonald+ 2005)
-* data for training and evaluating dependency English parsers came from the WSJ Penn Treebank (Marcus+ 1993) described in Chapter 12.
+* data for training and evaluating dependency English parsers came from the WSJ Penn Treebank (Marcus+ 1993) described in Chapter 12
 * head-finding rules developed for use with probabilistic parsing facilitated
   * extraction of dependency parses from phrase-based ones (Xia and Palmer 2001)
 * long-running Prague Dependency Treebank project (Hajič, 1998) is the most
-  * directly annotate a corpus with multiple layers of morphological, syntactic and semantic information.
+  * directly annotate a corpus with multiple layers of morphological, syntactic and semantic information
-  * The current PDT 3.0 now contains over 1.5 M tokens (Bejček+ 2013).
+  * The current PDT 3.0 now contains over 1.5 M tokens (Bejček+ 2013)
 * Universal Dependencies (UD; Nivre+ 2016) is a project directed at creating a consistent framework for dependency treebank annotation across languages with
   * advancing parser development across the world’s languages.
 The UD
   * out of several distinct efforts including
     Stanford dependencies (de Marneffe+ 2006 2008 2014),
   * Google’s universal part-of-speech tags (Petrov+ 2012), and the
   * Interset interlingua for morphosyntactic tagsets (Zeman, 2008).
 Under the
-  * treebanks for over 90 languages have been annotated and made available in a single consistent format (Nivre+ 2016).
+  * treebanks for over 90 languages have been annotated and made available in a single consistent format (Nivre+ 2016)
-* CoNLL series of shared tasks related to dependency parsing over the years (Buchholz and Marsi 2006, Nilsson+ 2007, Surdeanu+ 2008, Hajič+ 2009).
+* CoNLL series of shared tasks related to dependency parsing over the years (Buchholz and Marsi 2006, Nilsson+ 2007, Surdeanu+ 2008, Hajič+ 2009)
 * parser robustness with respect to morphologically rich langs (Seddah+ 2013) and social media, texts, and spoken language (Petrov and McDonald, 2012).E
-* Choi+ (2015) presents a performance analysis of 10 dependency parsers across a range of metrics, as well as DependAble, a robust parser evaluation tool.
+* Choi+ (2015) presents a performance analysis of 10 dependency parsers across a range of metrics, as well as DependAble, a robust parser evaluation tool